Yash Tandon: Political involvement

 Following his completion of education in London, Tandon returned to Uganda.
 He left in 1972 with the rise to power of Idi Amin.
 He went into exile, first in Kenya for three months, and then in the UK for nine months.

-In the 1970s Tandon engaged in underground political work with broad democratic force for change of the Amin regime in Uganda.
+In the 1970s Tandon engaged in underground political work with broad democratic force for change of the Idi Amin regime in Uganda.
 He was a founding member of the Uganda National Liberation Front (UNLF), and one of the principal organisers of the May 1979 Moshi Conference for the launch of the UNLF Government.

 Following the collapse of Amin's regime, Tandon returned to Uganda.
 He was a member of the National Consultive Council (National Parliament), with a short spell as Minister of State.
 At this time, he was involved in negotiations with intergovernmental organisations and donors for the rehabilitation of Uganda's economy.
 He was chairman and member of various parliamentary committees.

 In 1980, with the overthrowing of the Government of the UNLF by military coup, Tandon went into exile in Kenya for a year and a half.
 There he was the founder and director of Uganda Refugees Relief Service (URRS).
 At the same time, he engaged in political work for democratic struggle in Uganda.